 Cash transfers are the main contributors to reducing poverty followed mildly by fuel and fertilizer subsidies, while taxes, particularly VAT, contribute most to increasing poverty.
 The left panel of Figure 4.13 presents the marginal contributions of fiscal interventions on poverty headcount, evaluated using final income.
 Taxes, led by the direct and indirect effects of VAT, contribute more to increasing poverty followed by PIT.
 The highest contributor to reducing poverty is cash transfers, particularly OPCT, followed by CT-OVC and CT-HSNP.

-Personal income tax (PIT) is the key driver of inequality reduction in Kenya, followed by secondary education benefits and primary education, while tertiary education contributes to increasing inequality.
+PIT is the key driver of inequality reduction in Kenya, followed by secondary education benefits and primary education, while tertiary education contributes to increasing inequality.
 The right panel of Figure 4.13 presents the marginal contributions of fiscal interventions on inequality, evaluated using final income.
 Personal income tax is the main driver of inequality reduction in Kenya, reducing the Gini coefficient by 1.8 Gini points, followed by secondary education benefits (1.7 points) and primary education contributions (0.7 points).
 This means that inequality would be 1.8 points higher without personal income tax and 1.7 and 0.7 points higher without secondary education and primary education benefits, respectively.
 To a lesser extent, outpatient and inpatient health contributes to reducing inequality.
 In terms of cash transfers, OPCT contributes more to reducing the Gini coefficient by 0.2 points, followed by CT-OVC at 0.1 points, with the remaining three cash transfers reducing inequality to a much lesser extent.
 Interestingly, tertiary education in-kind transfers contribute to increasing inequality by 0.4 Gini points.

 This analysis shows that, except for in-kind transfers which reduce poverty, imposing taxes increase poverty.
 While tertiary education increases inequality, taxes and all in-kind transfers (education and health), as well as cash transfers, reduce inequality.
 Social insurance contributions reduce inequality but contribute to increasing poverty.